-The company completed a FS for the first four mines Beta, CDM, Frankfort and Rietfontein (TGME Underground Project).
-The Base Case life of mine (LOM) plan will comprise a 12.9-year mining operation starting in 2024 to deliver a production of 1.24 million ounces of contained gold.
-Peak production is over 100,000 ounces per year.
-By adding the fourth mine Rietfontein to the mining schedule, there has been a significant scale-up from the April 2021 pre-feasibility study with a production rate of just above 60,000 ounces per year.
+In July 2022, the Company completed a FS for the first four mines Beta, CDM, Frankfort and Rietfontein (TGME Underground Gold Project).
+The Base Case life of mine (LOM) plan will comprise a 12.9-year mining operation starting in 2024 to deliver production of 1.24 million ounces of contained gold.
+Peak production is expected to be over 100,000 ounces per year.
+By adding the fourth mine Rietfontein to the mining schedule, there has been a significant scale-up from the April 2021 prefeasibility study with a production rate of just above 60,000 ounces per annum.

-The estimated development capital or peak funding requirement is US\$77 million (with a total Capex of U\$\$100 million), with the project forecast to generate a pre-tax NPV10% of US\$324 million (A\$432 million) and pre-tax Internal Rate of Return (IRR) of 65% at the forecast average gold price of US\$1,642/oz over the LOM.
+The estimated development capital or peak funding requirement is US\$77 million (with a total Capex of US\$100 million), with the project forecast to generate a pre-tax NPV10% of US\$324 million (A\$432 million) and pre-tax Internal Rate of Return (IRR) of 65% at the forecast average gold price of US\$1,642/oz over the LOM.